Acerola - A natural vitamin C for your health

-Among other things, collagen fibers ensure that our skin remains elastic and flexible.
+Among other things, collagen fibres ensure that our skin remains elastic and flexible.
 Collagen has been used in cosmetics to rejuvenate the skin for many years.
-Since vitamin C boosts the body's collagen production, it is no wonder that the ingredients of acerola cherry are found in many anti-aging supplements.
+Since vitamin C boosts the body's collagen production, it is no wonder that the ingredients of acerola cherry are found in many anti-ageing supplements.

 The level of vitamin C has a major impact on copper and iron metabolism.
 A good supply of vitamin C not only improves the absorption of iron from food, but also ensures the transport and storage of the vital trace element.

 Furthermore, the versatile all-rounder regulates the production of the neurotransmitters noradrenaline and adrenaline as well as the stress hormone cortisol.
 Neurotransmitters are chemical messengers that serve to transmit nerve impulses.
 Vitamin C plays a crucial role in maintaining the overall level of neurotransmitters in our nervous system.